antithetic/consent-love-mono/apps/love-astro/src/content/docs/components/random-background.md

 ## Usage

-To use the random background in your Astro page:
+To use the random background on your Astro page:

 ```astro
 ---